diegojromerolopez/babik/doc/api/queryset/lookups.md

 ## date

-Cast of a datetime field to date.
+Select records by date part of a timestamp (datetime) field.

 ```ruby
 Post.objects.filter('created_at__date': today)